DefinitivTim/farbound/README.md

 ---

-## 🍞 A Table Worth Setting

-In Farbound, food is not a hunger bar.
-It is a craft.
-Forage wild vegetables, plant an orchard, tend rice paddies, and turn your harvest into real dishes with **Farmer's Delight** and a whole family of cooking mods.
-Run a bakery with rising dough and fresh loaves, brew beer and herbal teas, press wine from your own hillside vineyard, and plate up cuisine from every dimension.
-And when your kitchen outgrows your ladle, Create is right there: automate the chopping, the mixing, the baking, until your galley feeds a whole crew.

-Some of the best moments in the pack happen between journeys, standing at a stove.

----

 ## 🕯️ And a Home Worth Returning To

 Exploring is only half the story.
 The other half smells like fresh bread.
-Farbound gives you everything you need to build a place you actually want to live in: a tavern, a campfire under the stars, a pantry full of things you grew yourself.
+Cook real meals with **Farmer's Delight** and its many addons, plant an orchard, and once your machines wake up, let Create run the kitchen for you.
 Furnish your rooms, take photographs of your travels, and hang them on the wall.
 The best expeditions are the ones with a warm bed at the end.

 ---